Quinncuatro/Henry-Personal-Website/src/digital-garden/tilling-the-soil/index.md

 ---
-title: Whacky Whatever Test
+title: "Digital Garden: Tilling the Soil"
-category: "Communities"
+category: "Random"
-date: "2022-04-14"
+date: "2022-04-24"
 type: "garden"
-desc: "An abstract for the social project I want to take on for New Haven in 2021."
+desc: "An intro post outlining what I want out of a digital garden."
 ---

 Someone once told me that: